horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 As we previously saw, many mathematicians were generalizing trigonometric identities to elliptic functions.
 Jacobi's work is similar, but with a twist.
 In chapter 3, we looked at sets of elliptic functions derived from a single elliptic integral.
 Jacobi found identities which related the elliptic functions of different elliptic integrals.
 We call these identities *transformations*.

 As we will see, Jacobi used his theory of transformations to investigate much more elaborate identities between elliptic functions.
 He discovered a multiple-angle identity between transformed elliptic functions.
-He later realized this identity could be used to create an infinite series expansion for elliptic functions.
+He later realized this identity could be used to create an infinite series expansion for elliptic functions in terms of $\sin$.

 This expansion was very practical for both theoretical and computational purposes.
 He also noticed that this infinite series could be broken down algebraically into simple components, which he called theta functions.
 All of the elliptic functions were different algebraic combinations of theta functions.